eikek/docspell/website/site/content/docs/webapp/curate.md

 {{ figure(file="docspell-curate-3.jpg") }}

 When you change something in the form, it is immediatly applied.
-Only when changing text fields, a click on the *Save* symbol next to the field is required.

 It is also possible to change tags and folders in the list view via drag&drop.